2019 GENERAL PLAN UPDATE

 - Noise Element Administrative Draft Update

-Once the required public circulation and review period has ended, staff will then present a final draft General Plan Update to the Planning Commission at a public meeting in spring 2019.
-The Planning Commission will review the documents and make a recommendation to the City Council.
+Once the required public circulation and review period has ended, staff will then present a final draft General Plan Update and IS/MND to the Planning Commission at a public meeting in spring 2019.
+The Planning Commission will review the documents on April 24, 2019 and make a recommendation to the City Council.

 The final draft General Plan update, including the Planning Commission recommendation, will then be presented to the City Council at a public meeting for final adoption.

-Questions: Any questions on the General Plan Update can be directed to Stephanie B. Davis, AICP Senior Planner at firstname.lastname@example.org or 650-773-7249
+Questions/Comments: Any questions and/or comments on the General Plan Update can be directed to Stephanie B. Davis, AICP Senior Planner at firstname.lastname@example.org or 650-773-7249

 Please check back often, as this webpage will be continually updated as new information is available.

 Section 65300 et seq. of the California Government Code requires that each planning jurisdiction (i.e. city or county) shall prepare, and the legislative body shall adopt, a comprehensive, long-term, general plan for the physical development of the city.
 Section 65302 requires that each general plan shall consist of a statement of development policies and shall include a diagram or diagrams and text setting forth objectives, principles, standards and plan proposals.